alttch/eva3/doc/uc/uc_api.rst

 Creates (defines) :doc:`OWFS bus</owfs>` with the specified configuration.

-"location" should contain the connection configuration, e.g. "localhost:4304" for owhttpd or "i2c=/dev/i2c-1:ALL", "/dev/i2c-0 --w1" for local 1-wire bus via I2C, depending on type
+Parameter "location" ("n") should contain the connection configuration, e.g.  "localhost:4304" for owhttpd or "i2c=/dev/i2c-1:ALL", "/dev/i2c-0 --w1" for local 1-wire bus via I2C, depending on type.

 Parameters:

 * **k** API key with *master* permissions
 * **i** bus ID which will be used later in :doc:`PHI</drivers>` configurations, required
-* **l** OWFS location
+* **n** OWFS location
 * **l** lock port on operations, which means to wait while OWFS bus is used by other controller thread (driver command)
 * **t** OWFS operations timeout (in seconds, default: default timeout)
 * **r** retry attempts for each operation (default: no retries)
 * **d** delay between bus operations (default: 50ms)

+Optionally:

-* **Optionally** save: save OWFS bus config after creation
+* **save** save OWFS bus config after creation

 Returns: